FlexiSaver (Basic Plus)

 - Emergency ambulance transport for an accident or medical emergency by your state’s approved ambulance providers.

-- Boarder accommodation up to $160 per admission, if not included in the hospital agreement.
+- Boarder accommodation covers 100%, up to $160 per admission, if not included in hospital agreement.
+This applies to a member assisting with the care of another member on the same membership.

 - Better Living programs to help you manage your health and wellness.